Mobile Apps

 OTA updates via EAS Update are the more interesting capability.
 Because Expo apps load JavaScript bundles at runtime, you can push code changes (UI fixes, business logic updates, new screens) without going through app store review.
 The app checks for updates on launch, downloads the new bundle in the background, and applies it on the next restart.
 A bug fix can reach every user's device within hours, not days.

-The practical split: Approximately 80% of updates to a typical business app are JavaScript-only and eligible for OTA delivery.
-The remaining 20% (native dependency updates, new device features, Expo SDK upgrades) go through the app store.
+The practical split: The majority of updates to a typical business app are JavaScript-only and eligible for OTA delivery.
+The remainder (native dependency updates, new device features, Expo SDK upgrades) go through the app store.

 We maintain three channels: development (latest builds for internal testing), staging (release candidates for client review), and production (live builds).
 EAS Update channels map directly to these environments, each pointing at the corresponding Laravel API environment.